Why the Acireale Carnival is the most beautiful in Sicily

 It is not only the squares, but also the tables of Acireale that come alive during Carnival, with an array of typical products, in the presence of which it is impossible not to indulge in a few indulgent delights.

-The dish par excellence are the crispelle, small dough balls stuffed with fresh ricotta and anchovies, easy to eat in the street during the parade.
-But it is sweets, such as pignolata, composed of grains of fried dough - also called impanuccati - covered with honey and served on lemon leaves, that are especially popular among the participants in the Acireale Carnival.
-Similarly, there are the sfingi, fried balls either filled or plain, covered with sugar or honey.
-Then, there are the chiacchiere, shortbread biscuits sprinkled with icing sugar, and rametti, homemade biscuits with few ingredients, made with honey.
+The dish par excellence are crispelle, small dough balls stuffed with fresh ricotta or anchovies, easy to eat in the street during the parade.
+But it is sweets, such as pignolata – here also called impanuccati -, composed of grains of fried dough covered with honey and served on lemon leaves, that are especially popular among the participants in the Acireale Carnival.
+Similarly, there are sfinci, fried balls filled with creamed ricotta and covered with the same cream, candied fruit, chocolate chips and chopped pistachios.
+Then, there are chiacchiere, shortbread biscuits sprinkled with icing sugar, and rametti, honey-based homemade biscuits.

 How to get to Acireale and where to park: useful information for the Carnival

-You can reach the Acireale Carnival by car, driving along the A18 Catania-Messina motorway.
-Take the Acireale junction, turn onto State Road 114 Orientale Sicula and follow the signs towards the centre.
+You can reach the Acireale Carnival by car, driving along the A18 Catania-Messina motorway and taking the Acireale junction.
+Alternatively, if you are coming from Catania, take State Road 114 Orientale Sicula.

-You can also reach your destination by taking a bus on the AST - Trasporti Urbani Acireale Messina line, which connects the city with Catania railway station, in just 10 minutes, and with Fontanarossa 'Vincenzo Bellini' airport.
+You can also reach your destination by taking a bus on the AST Acireale-Catania suburban line, which connects the city with Catania’s railway station.